-Molecular Mechanisms of thermosensation and nociception We mainly investigate molecular mechanisms of thermosensation and nociception by focusing on so called 'thermosensitive TRP channels'.
-Among the huge TRP ion channel superfamily proteins, there are nine thermosensitive TRP channels in mammals (TRPV1, TRPV2, TRPV3, TRPV4, TRPM2, TRPM4, TRPM5, TRPM8, TRPA1) whose temperature thresholds for activation range from cold to hot.
-Because temperatures below 15oC and over 43oC are known to cause pain sensation in our body, some of the thermosensitive TRP channels whose temperature thresholds are in the range can be viewed as nociceptive receptors.
+Molecular Mechanisms of thermosensation and nociception

+We mainly investigate molecular mechanisms of thermosensation and nociception by focusing on so called 'thermosensitive TRP channels'.
+Among the huge TRP ion channel superfamily proteins, there are eleven thermosensitive TRP channels in mammals (TRPV1, TRPV2, TRPV3, TRPV4, TRPM2, TRPM3, TRPM4, TRPM5, TRPM8, TRPA1, TRPC5) whose temperature thresholds for activation range from cold to hot.
+Because temperatures below 15°C and over 43°C are known to cause pain sensation in our body, some of the thermosensitive TRP channels whose temperature thresholds are in the range can be viewed as nociceptive receptors.
 Indeed, TRPV1 and TRPA1 are activated by various nociceptive stimuli including chemical compounds causing pain sensation.
 Some of the thermosensitive TRP channels are expressed in the organs or cells which are normally not exposed to the dynamic temperature changes.
 We found that they contribute to the various cell functions under the body temperature conditions in the normal to febrile range.
-In addition, thermosensitive TRP channels expressed in the skin were found to detect the ambient temperature and transmit the temperature information to sensory neurons with ATP.
+In addition, thermosensitive TRP channels expressed in the skin were found to detect the ambient temperature and transmit the temperature information to sensory neurons.
 Molecular and cell biological, biochemical, developmental and electrophysiological (patch-clamp and calcium-imaging methods) techniques are utilized to clarify the molecular mechanisms of thermosensation and nociception.
 In order to understand functions of thermosensitive TRP channels in vivo, we are also doing behavioral analyses using mice lacking the thermosensitive TRP channels.
 In the evolutionary process, organisms are thought to have adapted the changes in ambient temperature by altering the expression and functions of the thermosensitive TRP channels.
 Accordingly, we are characterizing the thermosensitive TRP channels from various species, which would help us to understand the mechanisms of thermosensation.
-Modulation of water efflux through functional interaction between TRPV4 and TMEM16A/anoctamin 1.
-FASEB J. 28: 2238-2248.
-2014.
-Heat and noxious chemical sensor, chicken TRPA1, as a target of bird repellents and identification of its structural determinants by multispecies functional comparison.
-Molec.
-Biol.
-Evol.
-31: 708-722, 2014.
-Identification of a splice variant of mouse TRPA1 that regulates TRPA1 activity.
-Nat.
-Commun.
-4:2408, 2013 and Temperature thresholds, expression properties of nine thermosensitive TRP channels TOMINAGA, Makoto Professor Molecular and Cellular Physiology OKADA, Toshiaki Project Associate Professor Molecular and Cellular Physiology SUZUKI, Yoshiro Assistant Professor Molecular and Cellular Physiology SAITO, Shigeru Assistant Professor Evolutionary Physiology Molecular Evolution UCHIDA, Kunitoshi Assistant Professor Molecular and Cellular Physiology TAKAYAMA, Yasunori Project Assistant Professor (Grant Project) Molecular and Cellular Physiology Division of Cardiocirculatory Signaling Department of Biodesign Research, Okazaki Institute for Integrative Bioscience NISHIDA, Motohiro Professor Cardiovascular Physiology NUMAGA-TOMITA, Takuro Assistant Professor Molecular and Cellular Physiology NISHIMURA, Akiyuki Project Assistant Professor Biochemistry Elucidation of biological functions using multilevel techniques to evaluate cardiovascular functions and its clinical application Our sanguiferous function is mainly controled by muscular organs composed of striated muscles (heart and skeletal muscles) and smooth muscle (blood vessels).
-Our group aims to elucidate the molecular mechanisms underlying transition of the muscles from adaptation to maladaptation against environmental stress (mainly hemodynamic load) multi-level techniques to evaluate cardiovascular functions (in vivo and in vitro), and work toward practical application (e.g., drug discovery and fostering).
-We also investigate the mechanism of muscle repair and regeneration, and aim to develop a novel therapeutic strategy for refractory diseases.
-In addition, we address the inclusive research to elucidate the mechanism underlying maintenance and transfiguration of cardiocirculatory homeostasis via multi-organ interactions by combining non-invasive measuring methodologies of motor functions and those cardiovascular functions.
-Our laboratory has various techniques and equipments to drive the above researches.